 Overview

-We have released our draft decision for the 2025-26 minimum feed-in tariffs.
+We have completed our review of the 2025-26 minimum feed-in tariffs.

 The 2025-26 'flat' minimum feed-in tariff is 0.04 cents per kilowatt hour

-The flat rate minimum feed-in tariff applies regardless of the time of day or day of the week.
+The flat rate minimum feed-in tariff is the same any time of day or day of the week.

-We have averaged the different prices over the day into a single rate, not multiplying by time but by the amount of solar exported into the grid in each half-hour.
+We have averaged the different prices over the day into a single rate by the amount of solar exported into the grid in each half-hour.

 Wholesale prices are forecast to decline especially during daylight hours